grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 the second slot 34.
 If the 10 arrived some time later, averaging it in will not give you the correct 22.

-Whisper allows past updates, but is quazi accurate by definition - I'm not sure I understand which is better - _inaccurate_ data with a data point missing, or the _whole inaccurate_ data.
+Whisper allows past updates, but is quasi-accurate to begin with - I'm not sure I understand which is better - _inaccurate_ data with a data point missing, or the _whole inaccurate_ data.
 RRD could accomplish the same thing by adding some `--inaccurate` flag, though it would